California Real Estate Lawyer Referrals

 However, if you spent almost all your paycheck before, or end up like that if and when you return or get a job, what seems like a rescue might turn into a tragedy, the darker lining of a dark cloud.
 Of course, you could file bankruptcy and wipe out the entire debt, which might not look too bad with a large percentage of the country doing so, but in other ways, it could affect you.

 Sign or Not to Sign

 This decision is being taken by you, not the landlord.
-The landlord is required to give you this option: as an eviction case or as small claims to combat the debt.
+The landlord must give you this option: as an eviction case or as small claims to combat the debt.
 The result is largely the consequence of the circumstances in every dispute, whether war, chess, or litigation.

 You lose if you're playing their game; you win if they're playing your game.
-In which way, in real terms, are you going to have the best chance of winning?
+In which way, in real terms, will you have the best chance of winning?
 Small claims court is very much like that, whether you watch Peoples Court, Judge Judy, or those kinds of shows.
-Eviction hearings, with the jury and legal formalities, are just like the usual kind of court scene.
+Eviction hearings, with the jury and legal formalities, are like the usual court scene.

 If you contest the eviction lawsuit, you are free to sublease, change the locks, have a pet, and do all the other stuff forbidden by your lease until the notice expires; whereas if you apply the declaration to delay a non-payment eviction, you may still be evicted on other [fake] grounds such as lease violation, whereas in small claims the landlord collects all the back rent.

 You can sue the landlord's lawyer for malicious prosecution if you win the eviction case, which gives you leverage in securing a great deal as your victory approaches, while there is no counsel until the appeal point in the small claims court.